 If you're in a hurry you can quick soak the cashews by pouring boiling water over them and leaving them covered for 2-3 hours.
 They should be soft and easy to break apart with your fingers.

 *I do my best to calculate approximate nutrition information for my readers who like it.
-However, I can’t guarantee accuracy as I’m not a nutritionist and I use a third party site.
+However, I can't guarantee accuracy as I'm not a nutritionist and I use a third party site.
 If your health depends on nutrition information, please use your favorite calculator to re-calculate.
-Nutrition information is based on 1/6 of this recipe.